Proto-strange quark stars from density-dependent quark mass model: Conclusion

 \section{Conclusion}

 In this work, we investigate the evolution of SQSs from birth as PSSs to maturity when the star cools down to $T=0$ MeV using a density-dependent quark mass model.
+The study assumes that the entire proto-star before the supernova explosion and after the core bounce is formed entirely by a deconfined SQM, so there are no phase transitions involved, PSSs are present from the beginning.
+We intend to extend the study to cover hybrid NSs in the future where PNS to PSS phase transitions become relevant \cite{Shao:2011nu}.
 We considered four different stages of the star's evolution: Two stages when neutrinos are trapped in the core of the star and the other two stages when the neutrinos have escaped from the core.
-The neutrino-trapped stellar matter was investigated by fixing the entropy density (stage 1: $S/n_b=1$; stage 2: $S/n_b=2$) and the lepton number density (stage 1: $Y_{L,e}=0.4$; stage 2: $Y_{L,e}=0.2$), we found that the EoS is stiffer when the entropy of the stellar matter is low, and the lepton number density is relatively high.
-In this phase, the stellar matter is less asymmetric, and the central energy density increases from low entropy to higher entropy accompanied by an increase in core temperature from 8.82 to 19.40 MeV, see Tab.~\ref{T1}.
-In the neutrino-transparent phase, we consider the case where $S/n_b =2,\; Y_{\nu_e}=0$ (stage 3) and $T=0$ MeV (stage 4).
-In this phase, we found that the EoS for hot matter is stiffer than the one for cold SQM.
-The stellar matter becomes relatively more asymmetric compared to the previous stages and the central energy density also increases from $S/n_b=2$ to $T=0$ MeV.
-The star has a higher core temperature of $T_c = 20.71$ MeV when all the neutrinos have escaped and $S/n_b =2$, the results have been elaborated on Tab.~\ref{T1}.
-Stages of NS evolution from supernovae explosions to maturity with the necessary conditions have been detailed in Refs.\cite{Janka:2006fh, Prakash:1996xs}.
+The neutrino-trapped stellar matter was investigated by fixing the entropy density per baryon (stage 1: $S/n_b=1$; stage 2: $S/n_b=2$) and the lepton fraction (stage 1: $Y_{L,e}=0.4$; stage 2: $Y_{L,e}=0.2$), we found that the EoS is stiffer when the entropy density per baryon of the stellar matter is low, and the lepton fraction is relatively high.
+In this phase, the stellar matter is less asymmetric, and the central energy and baryon densities increase from low entropy density per baryon to higher entropy density per baryon accompanied by an increase in core temperature from 8.82 to 19.40 MeV {for stars with $\rm M_{max}$, see Tab.~\ref{T1}.
+In the same table, we show the results for the core temperatures for two different stars with fixed $\rm M_b$, their values are significantly lower than the ones obtained for the stars with $\rm M_{max}$.} In the neutrino-transparent phase, we consider the case where $S/n_b =2,\; Y_{\nu_e}=0$ (stage 3) and $T=0$ MeV (stage 4).
+In these phases, we found that the EoS for hot matter is stiffer than the one for cold SQM.
+The stellar matter becomes relatively more asymmetric compared to the previous stages and the central energy and baryon densities also increase from $S/n_b=2$ to $T=0$ MeV.
+The star has a higher core temperature of $T_c = 20.71$ MeV for $\rm M_{max}$ when all the neutrinos have escaped and $S/n_b =2$, {for stars with a fixed $\rm M_{b}$ the higher $T_c$ also occurs at this stage,} these results have been elaborated on Tab.~\ref{T1}.
+The stages of NS evolution from supernova explosion to maturity with the necessary thermodynamic conditions have been detailed in Refs.\cite{Janka:2006fh, Prakash:1996xs}.